cdrummey216/whoami/artofliving.md

 # a foundation for reason
-Life is good. //existential calm
+Life is good. //existential calm,

 Why? //abstract idea/a belief that is widely agreed upon.